 Claude 4 Benchmarks Signal a New Era for Agentic Coding

-The signal: Anthropic’s Claude 4 release pushes SWE-bench Verified scores past 70% — a meaningful jump from the 50-55% range that defined the previous generation.
+The signal: Claude 4 pushes SWE-bench Verified past 70% — up from 55% in the previous generation.

-Why it matters: For solo builders, the difference between 55% and 70% task completion isn’t linear.
-It’s the gap between “useful assistant that needs constant supervision” and “reliable collaborator that can handle a defined scope autonomously.”
-I’ve been testing the new model on real tasks in Manuscript and AEORank — the failure modes are shifting from “wrong approach” to “missed edge case,” which is a fundamentally different debugging problem.
+Why it matters: The jump from 55% to 70% isn’t linear.
+It’s the gap between “useful assistant needing constant supervision” and “reliable collaborator handling defined scope autonomously.”
+Failure modes shifted from “wrong approach” to “missed edge case” — a fundamentally different debugging problem.

 The pattern I’m watching: Backend accuracy is finally catching up to frontend.
 Previous models scored 90%+ on frontend but 35-40% on backend.
-The gap is narrowing, which means full-stack agentic workflows are becoming viable for the first time.
+Full-stack agentic workflows are becoming viable for the first time.

 Get the daily signal in your inbox